ibm-cloud-docs/vmwaresolutions/netapp/np_netappoverview.md

 The following components are included in your NetApp ONTAP Select instance.

-**Note**: The availability and pricing of standardized configurations might vary based on the data center that is selected for deployment.
+**Note**: The availability and pricing of standardized configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.

 ### Storage